hannibunny/orbook/objectrecogniton/features/naiveBayesHistogram.md

 - Training phase
 - Inference phase

 of an object recognition system.
 Training requires a set of labeled training data, i.e. a set of images, which are labeled with the object, which is contained in the image.
-If $\mathcal{O}$ is the set of all objects, which appear in the training data, the training algorithm learns a model to distinguish objects from $\mathcal{O}$ a model.
+If $\mathcal{O}$ is the set of all objects, which appear in the training data, the training algorithm learns a model to distinguish objects from $\mathcal{O}$.
 This model is then applied in the inference phase in order to determine the object $o_n \in \mathcal{O}$ in a given input image.